zachleigh/pronounce-php/README.md

 # Pronounce-PHP

-Converts words to pronunciation strings using the Carnegie Mellon University Pronouncing Dictionary (CMUdict) file.
+-Converts words to pronunciation strings using the Carnegie Mellon University Pronouncing Dictionary (CMUdict) file.
 Currently converts to the International Phonetic Alphabet (IPA) and to an easier to read spelling approximation.
-It also hyphenates word.
+-Hyphenates English words.
 Hyphenation for IPA and spelling approximation hopefully coming soon.

-Database filling capabilities are coming soon.
+-Outputs either to the console or to a file.
+Database integration coming in next release.

 ## Installation